 If you do work in other people's homes and use power tools or other electrical equipment in damp conditions, you don't know whether their electrical installation is safe and up to scratch, so it's a good idea to have one of these fitted to your extension cable.

 FAQs About Electricity

-What is the Primary Difference Between an RCD and an MCB?
+What is the primary difference Between a GFCI and an MCB?

-An RCD trips (switch opens) when a live to earth or live to neutral fault occurs.
 An MCB trips when an excessive current flows in a cable.
-An MCB protects cable from overheating and potentially causing a fire, an RCD reduces the risk of severe or fatal shock.
+An MCB protects the cable from overheating and potentially causing a fire, a GFCI reduces the risk of severe or fatal shock.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.